Every year, thousands of young people across California face the difficult transition to adulthood without consistent support systems.

 Mike Boyd, FPC, brings more than 33 years of emergency-medical experience as a flight paramedic serving the Marine Corps Air Ground Combat Center in Twentynine Palms.
 Known for perseverance and a servant-leader mindset, Mike is passionate about helping young people discover meaningful, mission-driven careers.

-During the Annual Intensive,
+During the Annual Intensive, h

 Mike Boyd, FPC, brings more than 33 years of emergency-medical experience as a flight paramedic serving the Marine Corps Air Ground Combat Center in Twentynine Palms.
 Known for perseverance and a servant-leader mindset, Mike is passionate about helping young people discover meaningful, mission-driven careers.

 During the Annual Intensive, he offers a guided session on the EMT-to-flight-paramedic pathway—covering certifications, training timelines, and entry-level opportunities in emergency services.
 His approachable leadership and personal story of resilience model healthy coping, discipline, and prevention through service.
-Mike continues to serve as a year-round mentor, offering structured follow-up and support to youth pursuing career goals or navigating life transitions.

 Oscar Reyes is a radiology and cardiac scrub technician whose journey reflects resilience, hard work, and the power of community support.
 The first in his family to attend college, he knows that progress is built with guidance, grit, and opportunity.